arschles/object-storage-cli/README.md

 If the storage type is not given, or is the empty string, the CLI assumes that it should use the AWS S3 API to talk to an object storage system.

-In this case, the CLI requires command line flags to determine the location of the S3 API compatible server.
-See below for each command line flag and its default.
+In this case, the CLI requires information on where the S3 API compatible server is located, along with the expected authentication/authorization information.

-- `--host` (the value of the `DEIS_MINIO_SERVICE_HOST` environment variable).
-Note that if the value of this flag starts with `$`, it will be interpreted as an environment variable.
-- `--port` (the value of the `DEIS_MINIO_SERVICE_PORT` environment variable).
-Note that if the value of this flag starts with `$`, it will be interpreted as an environment variable.

-The CLI also requires authorization and authentication information and reads two files to get it.
-Each file location can be configured by an environment variable.
-Each environment variable and its default is listed below.
+It gets the location information from environment variables, and assumes that any value that starts with `$` is itself an environment variable.
+It also gets the auth information from three files whose locations are specified by environment variables as well.
+See below for the list of environment variables and their defaults.

+- `S3_HOST` (`$DEIS_MINIO_SERVICE_HOST`)
+- `S3_PORT` (`$DEIS_MINIO_SERVICE_PORT`)
 - `ACCESS_KEY_FILE` (`/var/run/secrets/deis/objectstore/creds/accesskey`)
 - `ACCESS_SECRET_FILE` (`/var/run/secrets/deis/objectstore/creds/secretkey`)
+- `BUCKET_FILE` (`/var/run/secrets/deis/objectstore/creds/bucket`)